 The epitome of excess, Henri IV Dudognon Heritage Cognac looks like it’s been lifted straight from a medieval king’s court.

 Dudognon Heritage's real selling point is its bottle.
-The glass is embossed with gold and diamonds that would make Floyd Mayweather blush.
-Coupled with a 100-year aging process, the total price comes in at $2,000,000.
+The glass is embossed with enough gold and diamonds to make Floyd Mayweather blush.
+Coupled with a 100-year ageing process, the total price comes in at $2,000,000.
 Ouch.

 1. Tequila Ley .925